 Recent investigations of deadly apartment fires in Los Angeles and Las Vegas have revealed landlord negligence.
+You may be wondering, “can I sue my landlord for negligence?”
 When a landlord’s action or inaction is careless and causes or contributes to a tenant’s or guest’s injury, he or she can be found liable for said injury in a personal injury lawsuit.

 Examples of Landlord Negligence in Los Angeles and Las Vegas